Convert Tetra Data to Lakehouse Tables

 If the ENABLED toggle is set to active when you choose Create, then the pipeline will run as soon as the configured trigger conditions are met.

-For more information, see Set Up a Pipeline.
+For more information about configuring pipelines, see Set Up a Pipeline.

 Backfill Historical Data Into Lakehouse Tables